niwa/nz-climate/README.md

 python test/generate_demo_data.py
 ```

-This creates the synthetic NetCDF files and uncertainty cache under
+This creates synthetic NetCDF files and an uncertainty cache under
 `test/demo_data/`.
-They are already committed to the repository, so you only
+The outputs are already committed to the repository, so
-need to re-run this if you delete them or want to regenerate from scratch.
+you only need to re-run this if you delete them or want to regenerate from
+scratch.

 ### 5. Launch the app